How Long Does It Take To Make Money Through Email Marketing?

-In this warm-up session, you will be emailing some of your automations to your highly engaged segment first to warm up your audience too, for whom getting these emails from you would be a new experience, and secondly to make sure you warm up your email service provider too.
+In this warm-up session, you will email some of your automations to your highly engaged segment first to warm up your audience, for whom getting these emails from you would be a new experience, and secondly, to ensure you warm up your email service provider too.

-This is basically to ensure that Google or Gmail knows that you’re not a shady scheme or a money-extracting scam trying to steal money from people’s accounts.
+This basically ensures that Google or Gmail knows you’re not a shady scheme or a money-extracting scam trying to steal money from people’s accounts.
 You’re a reputable sender and a reputable business that Gmail can trust.

 So this whole process of warming up can take at least a month, during which you will build some automations and get those up and running, such as building and running a welcome flow or an abandoned cart sequence, all of which will be important for your e-commerce businesses.

-Especially for businesses that haven’t been investing in email, they see a steep growth trajectory because suddenly, where in the past, they weren’t focusing a lot on customer retention, they are now bringing many people back in, ultimately growing the base of the business.
+Especially for businesses that haven’t been investing in email, they see a steep growth trajectory because suddenly, where in the past, they weren’t focusing a lot on customer retention, they are now bringing many people back in, ultimately growing the business base.

-If you have a large product catalog or a faster repurchase cycle, then you can expect a faster return because you start to reengage your audience; however, if the product catalog is smaller and the repurchase cycle is longer, the trajectory may look a little bit less steep, but you can still get that up and running pretty fast.
+If you have an extensive product catalog or a faster repurchase cycle, then you can expect a quicker return because you start to reengage your audience; however, if the product catalog is smaller and the repurchase cycle is longer, the trajectory may look a little bit less steep, but you can still get that up and running pretty fast.

 Email marketing passive income